-When the "Trusted networks" option is configured, users are only challenged for two-factor authentication when accessing the application from outside the listed IP addresses, IP ranges, or CIDR networks.
-Refer to the Using Remembered Devices & Trusted Networks Controls documentation for additional details about trusted networks.
+When the "Authorized networks" option is configured, users are only challenged for two-factor authentication when accessing the application from outside the listed IP addresses, IP ranges, or CIDR networks.
+Refer to the Using Remembered Devices & Authorized Networks Controls documentation for additional details about authorized networks.

 To configure this feature, check the Don't require two-factor authentication for logins from the following IPs: box and enter your network information in the space provided.
-You can choose whether unenrolled users accessing the application from a trusted network are required to complete Duo enrollment by checking the box next to Enroll new users logging in from trusted networks.
+You can choose whether unenrolled users accessing the application from an authorized network are required to complete Duo enrollment by checking the box next to Enroll new users logging in from authorized networks.
 Click the Save Changes button at the bottom of the page when done.